 What is the time commitment?

-Robots and More! is a time intensive, yet very rewarding program!
+FIRST LEGO League is a time-intensive, yet very rewarding program!
 The FLL season runs from the beginning of September through December.
 Each team determines their own practice schedule and chooses which competitions to attend.
 A typical team will meet at least once a week for three months, with more frequent meetings just prior to competitions.

 Who is in charge of the team?